sinai-dev/OSLDocs/API/SL_Character.md

 * Each entry is a Tag.
 * Use the Outward Tools google sheet (link in Resources on sidebar) to get Tag names.

+### SL_CharacterAI

+The `AI` field is an SL_CharacterAI object, which is the class used to define your Character's AI behaviour.
+At the moment there is only one preset class, SL_CharacterAIMelee.

 `AI` (SL_CharacterAI)
 * Optional, The `AI` can be defined if you want AI for the character.

-### SL_CharacterAI

-The SL_CharacterAI class is used to define your Character's AI behaviour.
-At the moment there is only one preset class, SL_CharacterAIMelee.

 To define one in XML: